 There are a couple of challenges in eating scorpions:

-Unconventional as it may seem, gathering insects for human consumption has many nutritional and even economic benefits.
+Unconventional as it may seem, gathering edible bugs has many nutritional and even economic benefits.
 Even the guys at UN agree, saying that eating and even farming insects may be the solution to food shortages and world hunger.

 So, the next time you see a grasshopper or find some grub lurking beneath tree barks, you might want to consider having them on your dinner table.
 Keep your options open.